 Direct vs. programmatic advertising: complete comparison

-Aspect | Direct Advertising | Programmatic Advertising |
+Aspect | Direct advertising | Programmatic advertising |

 Approach | Buying ad space directly from publishers | Automated buying of ad space via software |

-Buying Process | Manual negotiation and agreements | Through algorithms and real-time bidding (RTB) |
+Buying process | Manual negotiation and agreements | Through algorithms and real-time bidding (RTB), or fixed-CPM deals for programmatic direct |

 Speed | Slower; requires human involvement | Faster; automated and real-time |

-Targeting capabilities | Basic targeting (e.g., site, demographics) | Advanced targeting (behavioral, contextual, geolocation, etc.) |
+Targeting capabilities | Typically limited to publisher-provided targeting options | Advanced targeting (behavioral, contextual, geolocation, etc.) |

-Pricing Model | Typically, fixed pricing | Typically, dynamic pricing |
+Pricing model | Typically, fixed pricing | Dynamic pricing and fixed |

 Scalability | Limited; requires direct deals with publishers | Highly scalable across multiple platforms |

-Control | High level of control; advertisers know exactly where ads appear | Lower level of control; ads appear across multiple networks with less control |
+Control | High level of control; advertisers know exactly where ads appear | Control varies depending on deal type — higher with programmatic direct and PMP, lower in open auction |

-Optimization | Manual adjustments needed | AI-driven optimization and real-time data analysis |
+Optimization | Manual adjustments needed | Real-time data analysis, with algorithmic optimization on some platforms |

-Ad Inventory | Limited to specific publishers | Access to a vast range of publishers and networks |
+Ad inventory | Limited to specific publishers | Broad but not universal access to publisher inventory |

-When to use programmatic advertising vs. direct Buying
+When to use programmatic advertising vs. direct buying

 When to use programmatic advertising